netsec-ethz/rains/DDoS-attacks.md

 after several retries respond to the delegation queries.

-Defense: Only respond to delegation queries which are already cached, issued by this server or are part of the delegation chain to the root.
-A server should not be blacklisted if it does not respond to a random delegation query as it is not responsible to answer it.
-The client should do a recursive lookup in which case it should get an answer according to the above policy.
+Defense: Only respond to delegation queries which are already cached, issued by this server or are part of the delegation chain to the root to avoid the delegation cache to fill up.
+A server will not be blacklisted if it does not respond to a random delegation query as it is not responsible to answer it.
 If there is an assertion in the cache of this server than the corresponding delegations are also in the cache and it can prove the assertion's validity.
-In case an adversary sends a non-delegation query to this server to force it to obtain the delegation, we are in the attack 6 case and the corresponding defenses apply.
+In case an adversary sends a non-delegation query to this server to force it to obtain the attacker's delegation, we are in the attack 6 case and the corresponding defenses apply.

 Attack 8: [From the draft] An attacker can cause traffic overload at a targeted intermediate or authority service by crafting queries and sending them via multiple query services.
 There is no amplification here, but a concentration, with indirection that makes tracing difficult

-Defense: ?
+Defense: Rate limiting but still the service will be degraded

 ### CPU exhaustion attack